 Real-World Example of Searching for a Use Case: NFTs

-At the time of writing, NFTs are a new technology in the news every day.
+At the time of writing, NFTs are a new technology in the news every day, part of Silicon Valley's vision of the Web3 future.
 In essence, NFTs are blockchain versions of art you can find online.
 They might be JPGs, GIFs, or MP3s that people want to collect, just like collecting baseball cards.

-I have spent a few hours this weekend trying in earnest to understand NFTs.
+I have spent time in earnest to understand NFTs.
 I started by listening to two enthusiastic a16z podcasts on the topic and must admit they were awfully sparse on use cases, even the one literally titled NFT Use Cases Today and Tomorrow.

 Many, many buzzwords.
 Lots of description of how the technology works.
 Few concrete examples.